 Mixed Media (some materials available, but best to bring some of your own.)

 Encaustics (mostly used as one of many patinas to finish your work with.)

 In this class you will be introduced and become proficient at Mig welding.
-Oxo-Acetylene torch, plasma cutter, angle grinder, abrasive grinding wheels, metal chop saws will also be introduced.
+Oxo-Acetylene torch, plasma cutter, angle grinder, abrasive grinding wheels, metal chop saws and a metal nibbler will also be introduced.

 To begin, some steel will be provided, but you’ll need to bring in your own steel scraps to work on.
 Steel rods for the oxy-acetylene torch will be provided.